patrickmgarrity/hoodwink/README.md

 3. Set the time range to 180+ days and click the "Request report" button
 4. Check your email for the report link and download the csv
 5. Open hoodwink-duo.py and modify 'insert-your-log-filename.csv' to the name of the downloaded CSV file
-6. Run hoodwink-duo.py w/ the JSON file in the same folder
+6. Run hoodwink-duo.py w/ the JSON CSV in the same folder

+**How to use hoodwink-okta-country**

+Hoodwink Okta Country uses Okta authentication logs to identify how many successful authentication attempts have been successful per country.
+This information can be used to identify where users are logging in from which could help identify risky or malicious access to systems.

+1. Access your Okta Admin console
+2. Access Reports>System Log
+3. Set the time range to 180+ days and click the "Download CSV" link
+5. Open hoodwink-duo-country.py and modify 'insert-your-log-filename.csv' to the name of the downloaded CSV file
+6. Run hoodwink-duo-country.py w/ the CSV file in the same folder

 **hoodwink-azure-ad**